kazurayam/materialstore-examples/docs/index.md

     full Metadata carried over.
 It can utilize the file (screenshot png, etc) with Metadata associated.

+13. The lines in the `index` file are sorted by the ascending order of Metadata in JSON String representation.
+    In the JSON String representation of Metadata, the key-value pairs are sorted primarily by the ascending order of the "key" string, and secondarily by the ascending order of the "value" string.

+14. The lines in the `index` file are NOT sorted by the physical file name (`ID`).
+    It may look curious at a first glance.

 The **Problem2 (Metadata)** is resolved by the `index` file and associated Materialstore API.